CTSRD-CHERI/morello-early-performance-results/src/headline-results/README.md

 # Headline results

-In this section, we summarise high-level Morelle programme results with respect to [architectural integration](architectural-integration.html), [software ecosystem enablement](software-ecosystem-enablement.html), [microarchitectural objectives](microarchitectural-objectives.html), and
+In this section, we summarise high-level Morello programme results with respect to [architectural integration](architectural-integration.html), [software ecosystem enablement](software-ecosystem-enablement.html), [microarchitectural objectives](microarchitectural-objectives.html), and